-Aldona Bartnik studied at the Royal Conservatoire in The Hague, specializing in the Early Music performance.
-She had a vocal training with Rita Dams, Peter Kooij, Michael Chance, Pascal Bertin and Jill Feldman as her teachers.
-Before the Master diploma, Aldona has obtained two Bachelor Degrees in The Karol Lipiński Music Academy in Wrocław – one in Violin, later on in Classical Singing.
+Aldona Bartnik studied at the Royal Conservatoire in The Hague, focusing on Early Music performances.
+She has had vocal training with Rita Dams, Peter Kooij, Michael Chance, Pascal Bertin and Jill Feldman.

-2016 year, Aldona has finished with a concert tour in the Netherlands and United States of America.
-Artist was singing the solo part – I soprano in B minor Mass by J.S.
-Bach under Ton Koopman, as an effect of cooperation of students from The Juilliard School in New York and The Royal Conservatoire in The Hague.
-Performance received enthusiastic reviews both from The Boston Early Music Festival and The Lincoln Center in New York.
-The production brought also a professional DVD material, broadcasted two times on Dutch public TV – NPO cultura.
+Aldona also performed both as a soloist and ensemble singer on many of the most prestigious stages and festivals around the world, including: Lincoln Center New York, Wigmore Hall in London, Royal Albert Hall, Concertgebouw Amsterdam, Tivolivredenburg Utrecht, National Forum of Music, Rudolfinum, BOZAR, Warsaw Philharmonic, Boston Early Music Festival, BBC Proms, Utrecht Early Music Festival, MAFestival in Bruges, Gent Festival van Vlaanderen, Serenade!
+Washington DC Choral Festival, International Young Artist’s Presentation in Antwerp, International Festival Wratislavia Cantans, Festival de Saintes.
+In the latter half of 2016, she had a concert tour in the Netherlands and United States of America.
+She sang the solo part – I soprano in B minor Mass by J.S.
+Bach under Ton Koopman, in cooperation with students from The Juilliard School in New York and The Royal Conservatoire in The Hague.
+This performance received enthusiastic reviews both from The Boston Early Music Festival and The Lincoln Center in New York.
+The production also had professional media coverage, broadcasted on Dutch public TV – NPO cultura.